heanny/FusionAttenNet/README.md

 ## Archtecture of FusionAttenNet
 <img width="1100" alt="ml_model" src="https://github.com/user-attachments/assets/aa14de1f-2095-4d91-b2af-0383bacea88d" />

+## Highlights

+- Innovative Model Design: FusionAttenNet, a ResNet-50-based architecture enhanced with spatial, channel, and feature attention mechanisms, optimized for ADHD prediction.

+- Dual-Task Prediction: Simultaneous prediction of attention problem scores and age, providing deeper insights into ADHD-related neurodevelopmental patterns.

+- Multi-Modal Data Fusion: Integration of cortical features with key phenotypic data (sex, maternal educational level, CBCL 6-18 aggressive behaviour scores) for more comprehensive modelling.

+- Enhanced Predictive Accuracy: Achieved higher $R^2$ scores than traditional baselines, demonstrating substantial improvements within ADHD research.
+Its robustness was validated through cross-validation, residual and error distribution analyses, and a series of ablation studies.

+- Efficient 3D-to-2D Data Transformation: Facilitated the use of CNNs while retaining critical spatial brain information, streamlining data processing and model training.

 ## Future work
 <ol>
 <li>North pole alignment in Mercator projection

 Instead of fixing one arbitrary orientation, different north-pole settings could be tested.
-By selecting a small set of predefined orientations and distributing transformed datasets evenly across them, the projection artefacts caused by 3D→2D flattening may be reduced.
+By selecting a small set of predefined orientations and distributing transformed datasets evenly across them, the projection artefacts introduced by 3D→2D flattening may be mitigated.
+A systematic check for sensitivity to north-pole angle is therefore necessary.
+From our preliminary sample tests, there is a possibility of moderate performance degradation under certain misalignments, although more extensive evaluation would be required to draw firm conclusions.

 <li> Reducing rotation sensitivity (P3CNN-inspired approach)

-The potential sensitivity to cortical surface rotations observed in this thesis could be alleviated by adopting ideas from the P3CNN paper.
+The potential sensitivity to cortical surface rotations observed in this thesis could be alleviated by adopting ideas from the P3CNN paper[^1].
 Their pipeline uses:

+[^1]: Henschel L, Reuter M. Parameter Space CNN for Cortical Surface Segmentation.
+Bildverarb Med.
+2020 Mar;2020:216-221. doi: 10.1007/978-3-658-29267-6_49.
+Epub 2020 Feb 12.
+PMID: 36637373; PMCID: PMC9832244.

 - KNN interpolation with inverse distance weighting (Shepard interpolation) to better handle the mismatch between a FreeSurfer triangular mesh and the regular latitude–longitude pixel grid.

 - Multi-view alignment: the sphere is rotated such that the north pole aligns with X, Y, and Z axes separately, projected to 2D, and reconstructed back to 3D; results are averaged to reduce orientation bias.

 <li>Site-split evaluation

 Future experiments should evaluate generalization under a site-split setting, where training and testing come from different acquisition sites/scanners.
 This helps quantify dataset shift and ensures robustness across cohorts.

 <li> Graph-based models

 Projection-free methods such as graph neural networks (GNNs) on the cortical mesh may bypass 3D→2D artefacts altogether, preserving neighborhood structure and potentially improving interpretability.
 </ol>